 - Helping Hands: Can you motivate the folks needed to make it happen?

 - Scope: Do you understand the scope of the work?

 - Location: Is the trail within a convenient range for maintenance?

-Who will help: You are assuming the role of maintenance manager.
-We aim to develop a list of those who aren’t up for the commitment of adoption but are willing to be available as crew.
 As the “manager” of the trail, it is up to you to assemble your crews to maintain your trail.
+We do maintain a list of those who aren’t up for the commitment of adoption but are willing to be available as crew.
 We will help advertise your planned maintenance days as appropriate.

-Structure and Questions?
 The TAP program falls under the Shenandoah Valley Bicycle Coalition and our group volunteer agreements with the US Forest Service, Harrisonburg Parks and Recreation, and Massanutten Resort.
 We ask all trail adopters to ensure they are current members of the Coalition.
-If the adopter is no longer able to meet the scope of the work their trail will be opened for new adoption and reassigned.
-Please direct your questions to [email protected]
+Become a member today.

 - Hillandale Trails: Women of Harrisonburg on Wheels – WHOW (Gretchen Sallah)